 What It Involves

-- Technology to help eligible voters ﬁnd registration drives nearby and register to vote online.
+- Technology to help voters ﬁnd registration drives nearby and register to vote online.

-- A network of grassroots, local organizations engaged in their own communities.
+- Local organizations, businesses and election offices engaged in their own communities.

 - Tens of thousands of voters registering to vote online and ofﬂine in a single day.

 What It Will Accomplish

-- Educate Eligible Voters: Millions of voters need to register and re-register every year.
+- Educating Voters: Millions of voters need to register and re-register every year.
 By utilizing new technology and leveraging partners, we’ll educate Americans in all 50 states about how to register, sign up for election reminders, check their registration online, get mail ballots, learn about early voting and more.